In the Labyrinth (film): History

-In the Labyrinth was re-issued in a single-screen format in 1979.
+In the Labyrinth was reissued in a single-screen format in 1979.
 In May 2007, the NFB and the Cinémathèque québécoise presented an exhibition on the Labyrinth pavilion, marking the 40th anniversary of Expo 67.
 From September 18 to 30, 2017, during the 50th anniversary of Expo 67, the central square of Place des Arts was the site of a multi-screen NFB installation Expo 67 Live, partly inspired by In the Labyrinth.

 Reception

 The New York Times stated that In the Labyrinth was "as special to Expo 67 as the Eiffel Tower was to the Paris Exposition of 1889", and Film Quarterly stated that it was "the most ambitious architectural-film relationship of all".

 Legacy

 Observers from Japan, the host of Expo '70, were sent to see In the Labyrinth and Low was invited to advise.
 Kroitor and Donald Brittain, as producer and director respectively, created a film for the event.
 Kroitor, Graeme Ferguson, Robert Kerr, and William Shaw worked on a camera and projector system through their company IMAX Corporation.
 Tiger Child was completed after two years of development and they started selling the screens.

-It inspired Canadian filmmaker Norman Jewison to apply similar techniques to his film The Thomas Crown Affair.
+It inspired Canadian film-maker Norman Jewison to apply similar techniques to his film The Thomas Crown Affair.